jairajcj/GeoVerify/README.md

 3.  **View Results**: Watch the "Green Cover" metrics update in real-time.
-4.  **Check the Ledger**: See the new block appear in the "Immutable Ledger Stream" below. need to add instructions  not wihci are in powershell
+4.  **Check the Ledger**: See the new block appear in the "Immutable Ledger Stream" below. need to add instructions  not wihci are in powershell and where does it take the gps and all need to be soleved as well